zoobzio/ltrl/packages/ltrl/README.md

 - `constants` Literal strings, numbers, or booleans
 - `tuples` Literal arrays of strings or numbers
 - `enums` Literal key/value object w/ string keys & string or number values
-- `congruents` Literal arrays of congruent key/value objects containing at least a `key` & `label` property
+- `congruents` Literal arrays of congruent key/value objects containing at least an `id` property

 Each variation of literal is readonly & comes equipped w/ fully type-safe utils to interact w/ the underlying data.